Arthur Jaffe: Education and career

 For several years Jaffe was president of the International Association of Mathematical Physics, and later of the American Mathematical Society.
 He chaired the Council of Scientific Society Presidents.
-He presently serves as chair of the board of the Dublin Institute for Advanced Studies, School of Theoretical Physics.
+He served as chair of the board of the Dublin Institute for Advanced Studies, School of Theoretical Physics, from 2005 to 2020.

 Jaffe conceived the idea of the Clay Mathematics Institute and its programs, including the employment of research fellows and the Millennium Prizes in mathematics.
 He served as a founding member, a founding member of the board, and the founding president of that organization.

 Arthur Jaffe began as chief editor of Communications in Mathematical Physics in 1979 and served for 21 years until 2001.
-He is a distinguished visiting professor at the Academy of Mathematics and Systems Science of the Chinese Academy of Sciences.
+He served as distinguished visiting professor at the Academy of Mathematics and Systems Science of the Chinese Academy of Sciences.